menandmice/micetro_docs/guides/user-manual/dns_records.rst

 1. In the Zone window, select the record(s) that you want to disable.
 To select more than one record, hold down the Ctrl key while making your selections.

-2. Right-click anywhere in the zone window and select Disable Record.
+2. Right-click anywhere in the zone window and select :guilabel:`Disable Record`.
 Disabled records are grayed out in the Zone window.

-3. In the toolbar, click the Save button to save the changes to the zone.
+3. In the toolbar, click the :guilabel:`Save` button to save the changes to the zone.

 4. Select the disabled record(s) that you want to re-activate.
 To select multiple records at once, hold down the Ctrl key while making your selections.

-5. Right-click anywhere in the zone window and select Enable Record.
+5. Right-click anywhere in the zone window and select :guilabel:`Enable Record`.

-6. In the toolbar, click theSave button to save the changes to the zone.
+6. In the toolbar, click the :guilabel:`Save` button to save the changes to the zone.

 .. image:: ../../images/console-dns-records-disable.png
   :width: 60%